-Cache County has developed a monument preservation program where valley floor preservation is at the highest of priority.
-Our pitch to County Council has always been valley floor, where most of our growth is happening.
-However after a few years into our program we soon realized there were other areas within the county that are in need of monument preservation.
-Those areas are within the private developable properties to the east and south of the dominant valley floor a.k.a.
-"Priority 2A" (Image 1: Cache County Section Corner Summary Map).
+Cache County developed a monument preservation program where valley floor monuments are given the highest priority.
+The valley floor reflects where most of our growth is occurring.
+However after a few years of working on monument preservation, we soon realized there were other areas within the county that are in great need of monument preservation.
+These areas are within the private developable properties to the southeast of the dominant valley floor also known as "Priority 2A" or existing section corners in the mountainous areas.
+See attachment: Image 1: Cache County Section Corner Summary Map.
 Cache County has not been able to sufficiently perpetuate, monument or locate these valuable but in jeopardy corners.
 This is due to priority focus and budget constraints.
-With the help of monies from the Survey Monument Replacement and Restoration County Grant Program the county would be able to accomplish significant monument preservation and locating in our priority 2A area.
+With the help of monies from the Survey Monument Replacement and Restoration County Grant Program, Cache County would be able to accomplish significant monument preservation and locating in our priority 2A area.